Suspected new coronavirus case in France, Saudis report two more

 Since the beginning of May, 15 patients have been reported from the Saudi outbreak, of which seven had died, the WHO said.
 Of the 15 patients, 12 were men and three women.
 The age range of the patients are from 24 to 94 years old.

-French authorities advise that anyone who has recently traveled to the Gulf region consult a doctor in case of fever.

-Reporting by Pierry Savary; Additional reporting by William Maclean; Writing by Alexandria Sage; Editing by Sonya Hepinstall
+French authorities advise that anyone who has recently travelled to the Gulf region consult a doctor in case of fever.
+(Reporting by Pierry Savary; Additional reporting by William Maclean; Writing by Alexandria Sage; Editing by Sonya Hepinstall)